tildearrow/furnace/doc/8-advanced/commandline.md

 - `-loglevel <level>`: set the logging level to one of the following:
   - `error`: critical errors only.
   - `warning`: errors and warnings.
-  - `info`: errors, warnings, and useful information. default.
+  - `info`: errors, warnings, and useful information.
-  - `debug`: most verbose, with all of the above and more.
+  - `debug`: all of the above and information useful for debugging.
+  - `trace`: most verbose. includes details of inner workings. default.
 - `-view <type>`: set visualization of data to one of the following:
   - `pattern`: order and pattern.
   - `commands`: commands.